JasonCampbell256/GamePicker/README.md

 ## Usage
  1. Run `GamePicker.exe`
- 2. (Optional) Pick your consoles.
+ 2. (Optional) Pick your consoles, regions, and/or type a keyword.
- 3. Cick the "Pick Randon Game" button to populate fields on the right with a randomly chosen game.
+ 3. Cick the "Encabulate" button to populate fields on the right with a randomly chosen game.

 ## Dependencies
  - .NET 5